Hermitian and non-Hermitian topology in active matter: Topological active matter

-Topological chiral active matter is also realizable in biological systems.
+Since chirality is abundant in biological active matter as is discussed in Secs.~\ref{sec:2a2} and \ref{sec:2a3}, topological chiral active matter is also realizable in biological systems.
 An experimental study \cite{Yamauchi2020} shows the chiral collective motion of neural progenitor cells.
 Specifically, when confining such cells in a wide channel, a chiral boundary flow of cells can be observed.
 Boundary modes are also found in power spectra of fluctuations of the flow field, which directly confirms the existence of topological edge modes in the linearized hydrodynamics.
-The neural progenitor cells are self-propelled rods that involve nematic tensors when described in the hydrodynamic equations.
+The neural progenitor cells are self-propelled rods that involve nematic tensors when described in the hydrodynamic equations; their hydrodynamic equations look like those in Eqs.~(\ref{self-propelled-eq1}--\ref{self-propelled-eq3}) with the Coliolis-like force and the odd-viscosity term.
 One can derive linearized equations similar to those obtained from active hydrodynamics of polar active matter and numerically confirm its nonzero Chern number.
 The importance of odd-viscosity terms in the bulk-boundary correspondence in neural progenitor cells has also been discussed~\cite{Yamauchi2020}.
+More recently, another group has found chiral flows at the boundary of bacterial colonies \cite{Li2024}, which also seems to have a topological origin.

 In addition, the classical analog of the quantum Hall effect can also be implemented in a model of human group dance.
 Reference \cite{Du2023} proposed an algorithm to simulate a chiral edge current in the Harper-Hofstadter model \cite{Harper1955,Hofstadter1976}, a lattice Hamiltonian under the existence of an external magnetic field, by using discrete dynamics, corresponding to dance moves.
 The emergence of a chiral edge current has been demonstrated in the dance performed by tens of people aligned in a square lattice.